ThomasQi3141/Smart-Coin-Bank/README.md

 ### Smart Coin Bank

-A program created with the Arduino platform to count the number and total value of coins in a smart coin bank (quarters, dimes, and nickels).
+A program created with the Arduino platform to count the number and total value of coins in a smart coin bank (Quarters, Dimes, and Nickels).
 Added three programmable buttons to clear the balance.

 **Step 1:** Install the [LiquidCrystal_I2C](https://github.com/johnrickman/LiquidCrystal_I2C) library.